-Figure 7: "Define" exercises (details not relevant)
+Figure 7.
+"Define" exercises (details not relevant)

 The ideation phase had a similar setup as the two phases before.
 After a theory part, two exercises had to be performed.
-A brainwriting was followed up by an "Optimist vs. Pessimist" session for assessing the ideas.
-The results are teasered in Figure 8.
+A brainwriting was followed up by an "Optimist vs. Pessimist"4 session for assessing the ideas.
+The results are shown in Figure 8.

-$^4$ For details of this and other methods, please refer to Section 3.5 of Deliverable D5.1 - Assistive and Collaborative Designing Methods and Tools na guaranti a un suscepti a del se na granza parte del se na del se na face del se na Pessimist Optimist Notesterenteen service readman representation of the second
+$^{^4}$ For details of this and other methods, please refer to Section 3.5 of Deliverable D5.1 - Assistive and Collaborative Designing Methods and Tools survey to many an el que de Pessimist Optimist Management To the second se aran aran aran aran aran aran aran aran